N2-Jonathon/n2_pairs_trader/docs/how_it_works/3_signals.md

 - First, the strategy's PositionManager is assigned to the variable `pm` (can be called anything)
 - Then, it enters a while loop: `while running:`
   This while loop is essentially one tick, and it would be better to move this out of `__main__.py` and into a a new method of `StrategyBase` or `Config`: called `run()` or `start()`
-- The I haven't yet accounted for rate limits, but it's possible to fetch rate limits for an exchange with ccxt.
+- I haven't yet accounted for rate limits, but it's possible to fetch rate limits for an exchange with ccxt.

 ## Getting a signal from the strategy